 Semester course; 3 lecture hours.
 3 credits.
 Provides a biopsychosocial overview of addiction and addictive disorders.
 Reviews contemporary theories of addiction, pharmacological classification of psychoactive substances and contemporary approaches toward assessment, diagnosis, treatment and community support.
 Reviews cultural, legal and historical factors regarding substance use and addictive processes.

 RHAB 522.
-Clinical Evaluation, Assessment and Treatment Planning in Substance Abuse Rehabilitation.
+Clinical Evaluation, Assessment and Treatment Planning in Addiction Counseling.
 3 Hours.

 RHAB 523.
-Contemporary Issues in Substance Abuse Treatment and Recovery.
+Contemporary Issues in Addiction Counseling.
 3 Hours.

 RHAB 525.
 Introduction to Rehabilitation Counseling.
 3 Hours.